 How Fast Should I Run Without Putting My Heart in Danger?

-I'm a beginner runner.
-How do I know (based on my heart rate) if I'm over doing it and possibly putting my 47 year old heart in danger?
-Also, are …
+I am a beginner runner.
+How do I know (based on my heart rate) if I'm over doing it and possibly putting my 47-year-old heart in danger?
+Also, …

 Low Maximum Heart Rate